5/13/2025

 Analyst, Evercore

 Hi there.
-Thanks for taking the questions and congratulations on the progress.
-Can you talk a little bit about what you're seeing in terms of study in terms of discontinuations, how you're handling the discontinuations in terms of the data, and how should we think about any loss from the rereads and things like that?
-Curious.
+Thanks for taking the questions, and congratulations on the progress.
+Can you talk a little bit about what you're seeing in terms of discontinuations, how you're handling the discontinuations in terms of the data, and how should we think about any loss from the rereads and things like that?
+I'm curious.

 speaker